A Beginner’s Guide to Mind Mapping in Zenkit

 Studying isn’t always that fun!
 Especially if it means late nights spent paging through textbooks and frantically highlighting notes.
-There must be better way…
+There must be a better way…

 When you draw out a mind map, you are building a network of deeply interconnected facts.
 Linking facts in this way tells your brain that these facts are important and worth remembering.
 When you link one fact to a concept you already know, that new fact has an anchor.
-The new fact is stored in a cluster of neurons, which make it far less likely to be forgotten when your brain needs to clear space for new memories.
+The new fact is stored in a cluster of neurons, which makes it far less likely to be forgotten when your brain needs to clear space for new memories.

 Say you’re learning a new language and have a ton of new vocab to remember.
-The best way to remember words that refuse to stick, is to associate them with things you’re already familiar with.
+The best way to remember words that refuse to stick is to associate them with things you’re already familiar with.
 There is actually a wonderful German word that describes exactly this process: ‘Eselsbrücke’ (donkey bridge).

-Zenkit is based in Germany, so some of us English speaking team members have had to learn German.
+Zenkit is based in Germany, so some of us English-speaking team members have had to learn German.
 Our PR guy, Eric, learned the word for blueberry (Heidelbeere) like this: Heidelbeere sounds kind of like Heidelberg, ‘berg’ means mountain or hill, ‘Blueberry Hill’ is an awesome song, therefore, Heidelbeere = blueberry.

 Mind Mapping in Business

 Mind mapping is an excellent (and oft undervalued) tool for businesses.
-It can be used for note taking during meetings or interviews, for analysis and problem solving, brainstorming and project planning, or during presentations and decision making.
+It can be used for note-taking during meetings or interviews, for analysis and problem solving, brainstorming and project planning, or during presentations and decision making.
 Even using it literally as a map of your organizational structure or workflow can be helpful.